 Another option for puppies is the AKC S.T.A.R.
 Puppy Program.
 S.T.A.R. stands for socialization, training, activity, and responsibility.
 This is a pre-Canine Good Citizen test for puppies younger than one year.
 Just like the Canine Good Citizen, puppies train and then get tested.
 Those who pass the test receive a medal and certificate.

-Teach Your Dog to Accept Strangers and Other Dogs
+Teach Your Dog to Stay Calm Around Strangers

 Finding a Class and an Evaluator